lee-blake/CME-Commitment-to-Change/Design/Architecture.md

 layer and may only need to return code to AJAX requests.

 - Templates: Controls the DOM structure and values of information in the web pages.
 Styling is also applied in this module.
+It is distinct from the content delivery server as it represents the content itself, rather than the routes.

 - Domain model layer: Represents domain classes and objects, such as commitments, users, and courses.